Bobcoin (BOBC) Hits Self Reported Market Capitalization of $13.56 Million

-Bobcoin (BOBC) traded 24% lower against the US dollar during the 24-hour period ending at 20:00 PM ET on September 9th.
-Bobcoin has a total market cap of $13.56 million and $29,357.96 worth of Bobcoin was traded on exchanges in the last day.
-One Bobcoin token can now be purchased for $0.70 or 0.00002702 BTC on major exchanges.
-During the last week, Bobcoin has traded down 23.5% against the US dollar.
+Bobcoin (BOBC) traded 4.6% lower against the dollar during the 24-hour period ending at 18:00 PM ET on September 10th.
+Bobcoin has a market cap of $13.56 million and approximately $36,735.82 worth of Bobcoin was traded on exchanges in the last day.
+In the last week, Bobcoin has traded 2.1% lower against the dollar.
+One Bobcoin token can currently be purchased for about $0.67 or 0.00002584 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.